-There are 2 ways to ring a group of phones from a babblevoice call rule, first by call a group, the second by queueing the call.
+There are two ways to ring a group of phones from a babblevoice call rule, first by calling a group, the second by queueing the call.

 When you call a group, that is what happens immediately.
-All the phones in the group will start ringing and if a number of other calls come in at the same time the phones themselves will receive the calls and alert the user to those calls.
+All the phones in the group will start ringing, and if several other calls come in at the same time, the phones themselves will receive the calls and alert the user to those calls.

-Call queues on the other have a number of features which make them a better choice for handling inbound calls:
+Call queues, on the other hand, have a number of features which make them a better choice for handling inbound calls:

 We can announce the queue position to the caller so the caller can decide whether to wait or call back later when it is less busy,

-We have a number of reports which aid with the management of a volume of calls such as a live view of how many callers are waiting in line through to historic stats such as abandoned rate, queue volume and so on (example image above).
+We have a number of reports that aid with managing a volume of calls, such as a live view of how many callers are waiting in line through to historic stats such as abandoned rate, queue volume and so on (example image above).

-Once you have decided on whether to use queueing or a simple group, if you decide on queueing you then also have options on how best to find agents to handle those calls.
+Once you have decided on whether to use queueing or a simple group if you choose to queue, you also have options on how best to find agents to handle those calls.

 The second strategy which can be employed is enterprise.
-This strategy is designed to much more efficient in how it places call for both strictly maintaining the order of calls and efficiently connecting the calls to agents.
+This strategy is designed to be much more efficient in how it places calls for both strictly maintaining the order of calls and efficiently connecting the calls to agents.
 The main features are:

-Note, call queueing only supports one strategy per queue.
-If you have multiple rules into a queue where one is enterprise and one the default ring all, it will have the following behavour
+Note, call queueing supports one strategy per queue.
+If you have multiple rules into a queue where one is enterprise and one the default ring all, it will have the following behaviour

 When a call comes in on 01442299280 then queue the call for reception queue for 3600 seconds then hangup the call.